prabhakar2020/flask-celery/README.md

 # Flask-celery
 Flask Application with Celery and Redis

+### Celery :
+Celery is an open-source Python library which is used to run the tasks asynchronously.
+It is a task queue that holds the tasks and distributes them to the workers in a proper manner.
+It is primarily focused on real-time operation but also supports scheduling (run regular interval tasks).
+It enhances the end's user activity amazingly.
+Celery supports the various message brokers such as RabbitMQ and Redis.

 ### Steps to run application
 ##### 1. Run application via docker / docker-compose
 * Install [docker](https://docs.docker.com/engine/install/)